Tubelis scores 21, No. 5 Arizona beats Arizona State 69-60 – KION546

 TEMPE, Ariz.
 (AP) — Azuolas Tubelis scored 21 points, Oumar Ballo had 12 points and 12 rebounds, and No. 5 Arizona withstood a second-half comeback by Arizona State for a 69-60 victory Saturday.

+“We’re going to be a great defensive and rebounding team,” Arizona coach Tommy Lloyd said.
+“I’m making no druthers about that.
+I don’t care what our offense is ranked.
+We play to get the result.”

-The Sun Devils (11-3, 2-1) scored 19 of the first 23 points of the second half after going to a full-court press and cut the deficit to 49-47 with 13 minutes left.
-Arizona responded with a 10-3 run to regain control.
+The Sun Devils (11-3, 2-1) scored 19 of the first 23 points of the second half after going to a full-court press and cut a 45-28 halftime deficit to 49-47 with 13 minutes left.
+Lloyd did not call a timeout during Arizona State’s big run, and when it was over, Arizona responded with a 10-3 run to regain control.

+“We lacked composure for a certain stretch, and I wanted our guys to figure it out,” Lloyd said.
+“There is a reason you try to build a lead in the first half, especially on the road.
+You have to try to stretch it out, because you know they are going to make that run.
+It’s about winning the game.
+It is not about who makes a run in the first half or a strong run in the second half.
+It’s finding a way to close out and win the game, and our guys did the job.”

 Tubelis has scored in double figures in all 14 games.